joaks1/python-tabular-data/README.md

 We will only scratch the surface of what these packages are capable of.
-However, all three are very well documented, so you can refer to their online documentation to take them further.
+However, all three are very well documented, so you can refer to their online documentation to take these tools further.

 ## Getting familiar with pandas